Peergos/nabu/README.md

 In the future we will add:
 * circuit-relay
+* AutoRelay
 * dcutr (direct connection upgrade through relay)
-* AutoRelay
 * persistent identities and config
-* file blockstores
+* file based blockstore
 * file based datastores (IPNS and peer records)
 * block HTTP API
 * QUIC transport (and encryption and multiplexing)
 * mDNS peer discovery
 * S3 blockstores
+* bloom filtered blockstore
+* Android compatibility

 ## Usage
 You can use this as a standalone application for storing and retrieving blocks.
 Or you can embed it in your application.